Bar, Ukraine: Economy

 The economy includes the ten main sectors such as the agriculture, building construction industry, machine design industry, information technologies (IT) industry, food processing industry, wood processing industry, public utilities industry, domestic/international trade, transportation services industry, financial services industry, tourism industry, education industry.

 Industrial companies in Bar include the Bar Industrial Machinery Plant.

 The food processing industry is represented by the Pfanner apple juice international firm, which exports the concentrated apple juice to Austria mainly.
 There is the Barchanka big bottled mineral water company.
 There is the Solodka Planeta cakes producing company.
 There are the milk processing factory, the meat processing factory, and the fish processing factory in Bar.

 The IT industry includes a number of small IT services companies (the software design) and Internet providing companies (the optical/wireline/wireless access to the Internet).

 The financial industry is represented by a number of Ukrainian banks, which provide the corporate finance services and the personal finance services in the city.

 There are several big trade centers such as the Econom food trade chain, the Gusi-Lebedi electronics/furniture trade chain, big market, hundreds of medium & small shops and drugstores.
 The tourism industry includes several hotels and motels.

-A relatively short distance from Bar, there is a natural gas compressor station, which pumps natural gas over the transcontinental Urengoy–Pomary–Uzhgorod pipeline and the Union pipeline to the Polish, German and other European customers,.
+A relatively short distance from Bar, there is a natural gas compressor station, which pumps natural gas over the transcontinental Urengoy–Pomary–Uzhhorod pipeline and the Union pipeline to the Polish, German and other European customers.